-This section summarises the key findings from the study, with regards to the middle uThukela water resource region.
-Of particular interest, from a water resources management perspective, are the present ecological state (PES) and the recommended or targeted ecological state (TEC) of the region.
+This section summarises the key findings from the study, with a focus on the middle uThukela water resource region.
+Of particular interest, from a water resources management perspective, is the present ecological state (PES) and the recommended or targeted ecological state (TEC) of water resources in the region.

-The region is divided into two integrated units of analysis (IUAs): (i) Quaternary catchments V40A and B are grouped into one integrated unit of analysis (IUA) - the area downstream of the Mooi River confluence to the Middledrift-Goudertrouw Transfer Scheme pump station; and (ii) the uThukela River from the Middledrift-Goudertrouw Transfer Scheme abstraction point to the Lower Thukela Bulk Water Supply Scheme abstraction point.
-The following are the water resources classes and associated resources quality objectives for these two IUAs:
+The Water Resource Classes and Associated Resource Quality Objectives report categorises the study area into different integrated units of analysis (IUAs), based on various factors, including the homogeneity of climate, soils and land use.
+For the purpose of this report, the middle uThukela water region falls within two IUAs: (i) Quaternary catchments V40A and B are grouped into one integrated unit of analysis (IUA), forming part of the area downstream of the Mooi River confluence to the Middledrift-Goudertrouw Transfer Scheme pump station and (ii) the uThukela River from the Middledrift-Goudertrouw Transfer Scheme abstraction point to the Lower Thukela Bulk Water Supply Scheme abstraction point.
+The water resources classes and associated resources quality objectives for these two IUAs are shown in Table 15.3 below.